-This document describes a mechanism to advertise per-node administrative tags in This document describes an extension to OSPF protocol [RFC2328] to add an optional operational capability, that allows tagging and grouping of the nodes in an OSPF domain.
+This document describes an extension to OSPF protocol to add an optional operational capability, that allows tagging and grouping of the nodes in an OSPF domain.
 This allows simplification, ease of management and control over route and path selection based on configured policies.
+This document describes an extension to OSPF protocol to advertise per-node administrative tags.
+This optional operational capability allows to express and act upon locally-defined network policy which considers node properties conveyed by tags.
+Node tags may be used either by OSPF itself or by other applications consuming information propagated via OSPF.

 This document describes the protocol extensions to disseminate pernode administrative-tags to the OSPFv2 and OSPFv3 protocol.
+It provides example use cases of administrative node tags.